ParallelMaths/parallel/pages/4-blackboard-equation.md

 ::: problem
 <div class="marks">2 marks</div>

-**5.3** In Challenge 3, we covered Moore’s Law and the power of doubling, so here is a doubling question.
+**5.3** In Parallelogram #3, we covered Moore’s Law and the power of doubling, so here is a doubling question.
 You have a large piece of paper, which is 0.1 mm thick, and you can fold it over and over again as many times as you like.
 Each time you fold the paper, it doubles in thickness.
 How many times do you have to fold the paper in order for it to become so thick that it will reach the Moon?